Posts by Tag

 What Causes a Stroke?

 A stroke occurs when blood is not reaching your brain, preventing brain tissue from getting oxygen and nutrients.
 “Just as a heart attack happens when blood doesn’t get to your heart, the easiest way to think about a stroke is as a brain attack.
-Blood flow to your brain is interrupted or reduced,” states Stephanie Knewbow, Registered Nurse, and Clinical Coordinator and Director of the Emergency Department at Pullman Regional Hospital.
+Blood flow to your brain is interrupted or reduced,” states Stephanie Knewbow, Registered Nurse and Director of the Emergency Department at Pullman Regional Hospital.

 The most common type of stroke, ischemic stroke, occurs when a blood clot blocks blood flow to the brain.
-A hemorrhagic stroke is caused when a blood vessel in the brain leaks or ruptures.
+A hemorrhagic stroke is caused by a blood vessel that leaks or ruptures in the brain.

 Stroke Signs and Symptoms

-For ischemic stroke, clot dissolving medication can be used—but it must be started within four hours of onset of symptoms.
-If the patient is out of the window for clot dissolving medication, clot retrieval is an option.
+For ischemic stroke, clot-dissolving medication can be used—but it must be started within four hours of the onset of symptoms.
+If the patient is out of the window for clot-dissolving medication, clot retrieval is an option.

-“At Pullman regional Hospital, we use what’s called Telestroke, a service through Sacred Heart.
+“At Pullman Regional Hospital, we use what’s called Telestroke, a service offered in partnership with Sacred Heart.
 A neurologist can assess the patient over a video monitor and decide what treatment would be best.
 If the patient is having a hemorrhagic stroke, they may need a surgical procedure to repair or remove the vessel,” notes Knewbow.

 Know Your Risk Factors for Stroke